 The FPHL Traditional Area is is located just south of the Enwayaang building at Trent University's Peterborough Campus.
 Known as Mnidoowag A'Kiing (The Spirit Lands) in the Michi Saagiig dialect of Anishinaabemowin, it is comprised of a Tipi, Wigwam, Medicine Garden, and Sweat Lodge.

-The aim of this program is to offer students the opportunity of finding time to unwind, breathe fresh air and connect with the present.
+We are known as the "animal college."
+Our aim is to offer students the opportunity of finding time to unwind, breathe fresh air and connect with the present.

 All theses experiences are great stress relievers and help students make friends and engage with faculty and staff members.